iamsagb/NavigationManager/README.md

 }
 ```

-2. Set up your App to use the NavigationManager:
+2. Integrate NavigationManager into your app:
 ```
 import NavigationManager
 import SwiftUI